minio/docs/source/reference/minio-mc/mc-mirror.rst

    For example, objects A, B, and C exist on Source.
    Objects C, D, and E exist on Target.

-   When running ``mc mirror --remove``, objects A and B copy to Target and objects D and E are removed from Target.
+   When running ``mc mirror --remove``, objects A and B synchronize to Target and objects D and E are removed from Target.
    Since an object C already exists on both, nothing moves from Source to Target.

    After the action, only objects A, B, and C exist on both the Source and the Target.